Entropy and the Link Action in the Causal Set Path-Sum: Preliminaries

 \section{Preliminaries}

 We consider the sample space $\Omega_n$ of finite $n$-element posets or {\sl{orders}}, which are {\sl{labelled}} over the set of $n$ integers as in \cite{kleitman1,dhar1,promel,brightwell}\footnote{As discussed in \cite{henson}, the labelling introduces a factor of at most $n!$ which is sub-dominant to the entropic factor of $2^{n^2/4}$.
 Hence much of our analysis carries over to the unlabelled case, unless stated otherwise, as in Sec.~\ref{sec:3pql}.}.
 An order $\cc\in\Omega_n$ is said to be {\sl{naturally labelled}} if $\forall\;e_r,e_s\in \cc,\;e_r\prec e_s\Rightarrow r<s$.
-0.1in As in standard CST terminology: (i) a {\sl minimal element} in $\cc$ is one with no preceding element (ii) a {\sl link} $\link$ is a relation not implied by transitivity, i.e., $e_r \link e_s$ if $\nexists\,e_t\in \cc $ such that $ e_r \prec e_t \prec e_s$ (iii) an {\sl{order interval}} is the set $I[e_r,e_s]:=\{e_t\in \cc\,|\,e_r\prec e_t\prec e_s\}$ and is called a {\sl{$j$-element order interval}} if $|I[e_r,e_s]|=j$.
-0.1in